 3. Sister Day

 Sitting down face-to-face is extremely important.
 Usually, our sister days only consist of having breakfast or lunch together and spending a few short hours chatting.
 Talking about kids, jobs, spouses, stressors, and good news allows you to stay involved with each other.
 Teasing each other over habits and laughing over silly little things will keep you close.

 4. Girl's Night In

-Having a girl’s night in can be one of the funnest ways to stay connected to your sisters.
+Having a girl’s night in can be the most fun way to stay connected to your sisters.
 It’s easy to accomplish a fun, sharing atmosphere.
 All you need are a few bottles of wine, snacks, and various hair, nail, and skin products.
 Sisters take care of each other, and the night is about creature comforts and sharing.
-Enjoy the evening before heading back to your own family or make a sleepover of it and have breakfast together in the morning.
+Enjoy the evening before heading back to your own family, or make a sleepover of it and have breakfast together in the morning.